 The Regulation Plan sets out the level of engagement.
-HHP, because of its 'systemic importance' in the Outer Hebrides is categorised as 'medium engagement' by the Scottish Housing Regulator in the 2018 Regulation Plan.
+HHP, because of its 'systemic importance' in the Outer Hebrides is categorised as 'medium engagement' by the Scottish Housing Regulator in the 2019 Regulation Plan.
 Given the level of public money invested by HHP on an annual basis it is important that the Regulator has assurance that the organisation is well managed and achieves value for money.

-Two meetings a year take place with the Regulator to review the risks and challenges facing the business and progress against the Business Plan.
-30 year and 5 year financial projections are submitted to the Regulator in June.
+Regular meetings take place with the Regulator to review the risks and challenges facing the business and progress against the Business Plan.
+30 year and 5 year financial projections are submitted to the Regulator in April.

-The Regulator has expressed satisfaction with HHP's progress for 2017/18.
+The Regulator has expressed satisfaction with HHP's progress for 2018/19.